shanedesal/omnix/README.md

 ---

+### `go_router`

+**What it is:** The Flutter team's declarative routing package, built on top of the Navigator 2.0 API.

+**Why we use it:** Omnix has several distinct screens — device list, file browser, transfer queue, pairing QR display/scan, settings — and navigating between them with named routes and deep-link support requires a proper routing solution. `go_router` is the recommended package for Flutter navigation, maintained by `flutter.dev`.

+**What it does here:**
+- Defines the app's route tree in `lib/core/router/app_router.dart`
+- Handles navigation between the devices screen, file browser (parameterized by device ID), transfer queue, and pairing screens
+- Guards the hub screens behind a PIN-check redirect when PIN protection is enabled

+---

 ### `permission_handler`

 **What it is:** A Flutter plugin that provides a unified API for requesting runtime permissions across Android and iOS.